 GC Analysis – Part V. FID or MS for Essential Oils?

-Alexis St-Gelais – popularization An important task of analytical chemistry is to select the detector that best suits the purpose of an analysis.
+Alexis St-Gelais – Popularization [Minor addenda to the original text were made on March 23, 2019, and are noted in green] An important task of analytical chemistry is to select the detector that best suits the purpose of an analysis.
 Each detector has indeed its pros and cons.
-In the area of essential oils, FID and MS (in total ion monitoring mode) are both commonly used, and not always wisely.
-Unfortunately, the difference […]Read more
+In the area of essential oils, FID and […]Read more